 This place is for all the in-the-know hipsters in town.
 First you have to go through an underground tunnel, which leads to a secluded park mixed with people painting and playing in the park.

-Walking through Lower town you can’t miss the bright bold yellow national Theatre.
+When exploring through Lower town you can’t miss the bright bold yellow National Theatre.
 This area truly looks like a part of Vienna.

 If you’re looking to get even further down to earth, the outdoor Botanical Gardens are a serene setting for nature lovers.

 You can also find several other parks located in central lower town, often with live jazz music or other festivities.